sreeja18/Assignment-task1/README.md

 • Rating

 • Number of reviews
-# In Assign.py
+# In Part-1.py

-After running the code, we will get Excel sheet of scrapped items.
+After running the code, we will get an Excel sheet of scrapped items.